TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/90Contribute/20ContributorGuide/30UsingTheTemplate.md

 This section is optional but highly recommended.
 Link to material with opportunities for learners to expand their understanding.

-Related material might include TYPO3 guides or documentation, web pages, blog posts, community or forum discussions, videos, etc. See [Dig Deeper sections](https://docs.google.com/document/d/180tYApHdsnPvmym8t1JW3As55-k3uYH3eK2UP-yggT8/edit?tab=t.0#heading=h.df16gw8hw88s)
+Related material might include TYPO3 guides or documentation, web pages, blog posts, community or forum discussions, videos, etc.

 **Example**